-Question Self- Certification Officer Administered Who has authority to administer the oath?
+Question Self- Certification Officer Administered Who has the authority to administer the oath?
 NA An officer authorized to administer oaths, (e.g. elected officials, city/county clerks, notary publics).
-Also, department heads of state agencies, including Cal OES Director and any officer of Cal OES to whom the Director delegates this authority.
+Also, department heads of state agencies, including the Cal OES Director and any officer of Cal OES to whom the Director delegates this authority.
 Consult local legal counsel regarding your jurisdiction's specific laws and ordinances.
-Who in ADC may administer oath or delegate its authority?
+Who in ADC may administer the oath or delegate its authority?
 What is the procedure and documentation?
 NA Any ADC member who has the authority as stated in law.
-Procedure varies according to the ADC.
+The procedure varies according to the ADC.
 Documentation must be in writing.
 Consult local legal counsel regarding your jurisdiction's specific laws and ordinances.
 Can oath authority be sub-delegated?
 NA Consult local legal counsel regarding your jurisdiction's laws and ordinances.
 Can a volunteer administer the oath? or Can a volunteer be delegated oath authority?
 NA Delegating the oath administration authority may be permitted Consult local legal counsel regarding your jurisdiction's laws and ordinances.
-Must volunteer be in presence of officer giving the oath?
-No Yes Can oath be administered remotely via online, telephone or video?
-NA No; physical presence required to authenticate identification and have volunteer sign oath in administrator's presence.
+Must the volunteer be in the presence of the officer giving the oath?
+Yes No, if the local jurisdiction allows self-certification.
+Can oath be administered remotely via online, telephone or video?
+Yes Physical presence is not required to authenticate identification and the volunteer may sign the oath digitally, if the local jurisdiction allows.